Mohitkumar/orchy/README.md

 |rootAction|Action from which the execution of workfow starts|
 |actions|actions is an array of actions which describe the DAG of actions(system/user) as workflow.
 It defines which action would run after the current action execution finishes.|

-A workflow is executed by hitting a rest endpoint to the orch server.
-When a workfow start executing an instance of workflow is created and a UUID is assigned to each execution.

 ### Action json

 Field| Description